Transcribed interview by Visual Collaborative

 You identify as Egyptian and Lebanese, two very active places that have very rich cultures.
 In your quiet or noisy moments how do you get inspired.
 What makes Bahia create the work she does.
 Are you in any form spiritual or physiological driven like many artists for muses?

-Arabic typography and calligraphy has a special place with translations, especially with oral stories or narratives, which may not have been widely available to the public.
-What provisions are being made by the islamic art community, to create an accessible archive for future generations?
+Arabic typography and calligraphy have a special place with translations, especially with oral stories or narratives, which may not have been widely available to the public.
+What provisions are being made by the Islamic art community, to create an accessible archive for future generations?

 (Bahia) On the technical level of accessibly and research its such a wide question.
 It would take me 3 books to really articulate my thoughts.
 I am creating a library, a visual encyclopedia for historians, type designers and artists who need to create fonts and are interested in accessing the arabic script.
 It is the compilation of over 70 thousands of literature and scripts we have traced.
 The web has a diversity problem.
 I would love to increase access to arabic typefaces online.
 We need to start crowdsourcing our solutions because of the massive undertaking.